How much protein is optimal for health? In this article I’ll explain how to use a simple blood test to answer that question.

 The main source of dietary nitrogen is protein, so if you eat a lot of protein, you’ll make a lot of urea.
 Circulating levels of urea can be easily calculated by measuring BUN, via:

 Urea [mg/dL]= BUN [mg/dL] * 2.14).
 Therefore, measuring BUN can then be used to determine if your protein intake is too high or too low.

 How much should BUN levels be, with the goal of optimizing health?
-The reference range for BUN is 5-20 mg/dL, but what’s optimal?
+The reference range for BUN is 5-20 mg/dL.
+Are BUN values of 5 equal to 20 in terms of mortality risk?
+What’s optimal?
 As shown below, BUN levels less than 15 mg/dL are associated with maximally reduced risk of death from all causes.
 As BUN increases above 15 mg/dL, mortality risk increases.
 For example, a person with a BUN of 20 would have ~50% higher mortality risk than someone with a value of 15 mg/dL: